Quick Facts About A. P. Green Industries

 Companies that file Chapter 11 bankruptcy because of asbestos litigation are often required to create a trust with funds to compensate future asbestos victims.
 Because A.P.
 Green was acquired by U.S. Gypsum Company in 1967, its trust is set up under the United States Gypsum Asbestos Personal Injury Trust.

 The APG Asbestos Trust opened its claims review process on Dec.
 2, 2013.
-The filing deadline for claimants diagnosed prior to 2002 was Sept.
+The filing deadline for claimants diagnosed before 2002 was Sept.
 6, 2017.

 Claimants diagnosed after Feb.
 14, 2002, must file a claim with the trust within three years of their diagnosis.
 The initial payment percentage for the APG Asbestos Trust is set at 4.5%.